Design-Based Anytime-Valid Inference for Randomized Experiments with Delayed Outcomes and Staggered Entry: Confidence Sequences for and

 Since $(M_t(w))_t$ is a square-integrable martingale with bounded increments, we can approximate it via a strong invariance principle.

-\begin{lemma}[\citet{strassen1964invariance, strassen1967}] Assume the outcomes are bounded such that $|y_i(w)| \le B$, propensities are bounded away from zero ($\pi_i(w) \geq \pi_{\min} > 0$), and $V_t(w) \to \infty$.
-Then, on a potentially enriched probability space, there exist i.i.d.\ standard Gaussians $(G_i)_{i \geq 1}$ such that:
+\begin{lemma}[\citet{strassen1964invariance, strassen1967}] Fix an arm $w\in\{0,1\}$ and suppose the event-time condition of Theorem~\ref{thm:single_arm_martingale} holds.
+Assume the arm-$w$ residual jumps are uniformly bounded, propensities are bounded away from zero, and $V_t(w) \to \infty$.
+Then, on a potentially enriched probability space, there exist independent standard Gaussians $(G_i)_{i \geq 1}$ such that: